INTERVIEWS + PODCASTS + APPEARANCES

 I was interviewed by TIME magazine’s online edition for a story on the 50th anniversary of the classic 1967 film, Bonnie and Clyde.
 The story was posted August 11, 2017.
 You can read the interview here.

-I was interviewed for the podcast Hudson Valley Legends (which focuses on New York state lore) about NYC gangster Dutch Schultz, subject of one of books (available here).
+I was interviewed for the podcast Hudson Valley Legends (which focuses on New York state lore) about NYC gangster Dutch Schultz, subject of one of books (available here) and the person photographed below.
 The podcast was posted March 6, 2017.

 Here’s a link to the podcast: http://hvlegends.libsyn.com/ep-11-dutch-schultz-and-his-lost-treasure

-I have appeared twice on the TV show American Lawmen on the American Heroes channel, offering insights about famous criminals and peace officers.
+In 2016, I appeared twice on the TV show American Lawmen on the American Heroes channel, offering insights about famous criminals and peace officers.

 For the second episode, broadcast March 2, 2016, I was interviewed about the wave of bank robbing desperadoes in the 1930s, such as Baby Face Nelson, John Dillinger and Pretty Boy Floyd.